FoamyGuy/Android_Bluefruit_Playground/readme.md

 * Neopixel Module
     - Animations can sometimes continue some frames after pressing the stop icon.
-    - viewpager at the bottom should have indicators
     - Need to provide smaller cpb asset and make a layout for mdpi to fix pixel / selector checks alignment

 * Buttons Module